pixsight/SceneManager/README.md

 Inflate on Demand
 ------------------------
-Since the version 1.0.3, The SceneManager can inflate the views of a scene when this scene is displayed (when calling _SceneManager.scene(this, YOUR_SCENE_ID)_).
+Since the version 1.0.3, The SceneManager can inflate the views of a scene when this scene is displayed (when calling _SceneManager.scene(this, YOUR_SCENE_ID)_).<br>
-This feature can improve the performmances of your app at launch.
+This feature can improve the performmances of your app at launch.<br>

 * If you are using **SceneCreator** just add _.inflateOnDemand(true)_
 ```kotlin